Prison and the Good Life

 Course Description

-To see its efficacy, we will learn what does and does not work in correctional practice.
-Students will learn about criminogenic risk factors, principles of risk-need-responsivity models, how to spot manipulation games, prison culture, and especially active listening and effective communicative practices with individuals resistant to change.
-Guest presenters by the FBI and former corrections officials will provide expert insight into the criminal underworld.
+Students will learn about the conditions of much criminal behavior, how corrections agencies can respond effectively, how to spot manipulation games, prison culture, and especially active listening and effective communicative practices with individuals resistant to change.

 Students will become participants in the philosophical experiment itself, engaging in regular drills and role-playing exercises to familiarize themselves with how to effectively interact with those struggling to change.
 Students will learn how to effectively improve themselves using Stoic principles, psychological research, and lessons from best practices in working with criminal offenders, while also learning that one’s own personal pursuit of excellence is the most effective tool for building the kind of meaningful, authentic relationships that attract others to beneficial change.